-Overall, we believe that our 2022 results demonstrate the effectiveness of our business model and underlie the key compensation decisions made by the Compensation Committee with respect to our executive officers.
+Overall, we believe that our 2023 results demonstrate the effectiveness of our business model and underlie the key compensation decisions made by the Compensation Committee with respect to our executive officers.
 Our continued successful execution on our strategic plan has additionally resulted in stockholder value that has outpaced relevant benchmarks over the past five years:

-COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN\
+COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN

-Among Live Nation Entertainment, Inc., the NYSE Composite Index, and the Hemscott Group Index
+Among Live Nation Entertainment, Inc., the NYSE Composite Index, and Peer Group

-\\$100 invested on 12/31/17 in stock or index, including reinvestment of dividends.
+\$100 invested on 12/31/18 in stock or index, including reinvestment of dividends.
 Fiscal year ending December 31.